uclaacm/hackucla.com/README.md

     **Do _NOT_ force push to other people's branches or shared branches**

 ## Documentation
-* We are using [documentation.js](https://github.com/documentationjs/documentation) to document code.
+* We are using [documentation.js](https://github.com/documentationjs/documentation) to document code and [apidoc.js](http://apidocjs.com) to document APIs.